learn-co-curriculum/python-p4-validation-constraints/README.md

 The nullable constraint allows us to make sure the values added to the columns are not null.
 We can define this by adding the argument `nullable=False`.

-If its required that the values in your columns must be unique then the unique constraint can be specified by adding the argument `unique=true` to the column definition.
+If its required that the values in your columns must be unique then the unique constraint can be specified by adding the argument `unique=True` to the column definition.

 ***